Diffuse gymnastic film

 This section has been translated automatically.

-Turnera diffusa is a mostly many-branched, small shrub, with growth heights of 1 to 2 meters.
+Turnera diffusa is a mostly multi-branched, small shrub with growth heights of 1 to 2 meters.
 Turnera diffusa belongs to the genus of saffron mallow (Turnera).
 They are native from southern North America to Argentina and the Antilles.
-The mostly lanceolate stem leaves are between 1 and 2 centimeters long.
-The leaf margin is serrated or notched.
+The mostly lanceolate leaves are between 1 and 2 centimeters long.
+The leaf edge is serrated or notched.

-This species is best known for its attributed effect as a natural aphrodisiac, but it is also used for colds because of the essential oils it contains, such as cineole and thymol, and as a tonic because of its caffeine content.
+This species is mainly known for its attributed effect as a natural aphrodisiac, but it is also used as a tonic for colds due to the essential oils it contains, such as cineol and thymol, and as a tonic due to its caffeine content.

-The hermaphrodite bright yellow flowers are very short stemmed and about 4-8mm long.
+The hermaphrodite, bright yellow flowers have very short stalks and are around 4-8 mm long.
 The flowering period ranges from early to late summer.

-Turnera diffusa is the parent plant of Turnerae diffusae folium, which has a positive Commission D monograph.
+Turnera diffusa is the parent plant of Turnerae diffusae folium, for which a positive monograph of Commission D is available.

-Native Americans used Damania as a tonic for muscle weakness and convalescence, and the Maya made love potions from the plant.
+The Native Americans used Damania as a tonic for muscle weakness and convalescence, the Maya made love potions from the plant.

 Note(s)